 Any and all support that can be provided by you and your family, as well as new ideas, is welcome.
-Every person has unique attributes that can be put to use for the good of our team.
-NEMO (Non-Engineering Mentor Organization, www.firstnemo.org) helps parents volunteer with FIRST even if they're not involved with the robot.
-NEMO has a list that shows 101 ways that parents can help a FIRST team at:
+Every person has unique attributes that can be used for the good of our team.
+Here is a list of 101 ways that parents can help a FIRST team.
+101 Ways Parents Can Help A FIRST Team